Skip to main content

 • Outstanding facilities: Our multimedia newsroom will help you to gain hands-on experience.

-• Employability: Prepare for your future career through opportunities to develop a professional CV on a work placement, or by studying abroad for a semester in Denmark or Madrid.
+• Employability: Prepare for your future career through opportunities to develop a professional CV on a work placement, or by studying abroad for a semester.

 • Industry links: You'll have opportunities to connect with industry insiders.
-Previous guests have included Laura Kuenssberg (Political Editor, BBC), Alison Phillips (Editor, Daily Mirror) and Misan Harriman (Photographer and Cultural Commentator).
+Previous guests have included James Waterhouse (BBC Ukraine correspondent), Sam McAlister, (author of ‘Scoops’) and Hannah Ajala (We Are Black Journos).

-• Alumni network: You'll join a network of LCC graduates working for leading media organisations such as Thomson Reuters, Vice Media, the Independent, Sky, BBC, Daily Express, FT and Google.
+• Alumni network: You'll join a network of LCC graduates working for leading media organisations such as Thomson Reuters, Sky, BBC, Daily Express, The Sun, The Standard and The Guardian.

 Follow